What kind of education does UCLA Extension offer?

 Can I get access to filming equipment or classroom locations for use on my short film?

 UCLA Extension does not provide equipment for use or rent.
 UCLA Extension also does not have any available space for auditions, edit bays, or production locations.

 For a list of discounts available to our students, visit our Student Benefits in “Hollywood” page.

-The Entertainment Studies Internship Program is available to students currently enrolled in an Entertainment Studies certificate program who have completed approximately 50% of their required coursework.
+The Entertainment Studies Internship Program is available to students currently enrolled in an Entertainment Studies certificate program who have completed 50% of their required coursework.
+An exception can be made for those students who have successfully completed 12 units toward their certificate.
 For more information on our internship program, please visit our Internships page.

 Am I eligible for student tickets to UCLA athletic events and other privileges that UCLA degree students receive?

 No. Degree students enrolled at UCLA are charged quarterly fees that fund an array of special services and privileges that support the full-time undergraduate student experience.
 Extension’s certificate students are not charged the mandatory registration fee that funds these activities.
 However, UCLA Extension certificate students are eligible to receive a BruinCard and take advantage of a variety of other benefits.
 For more information on student benefits, visit our Student Benefits at UCLA Extension page.

 I'm an international student; who can help me if I have a question about my visa?

 For information regarding programs for international students, visit the International Student Office’s website.